kohei-us/ixion/doc/index.rst

 Ixion is a general purpose formula parser, interpreter, formula cell dependency tracker and spreadsheet document model backend all in one package.
-You can use Ixion to build a formula engine backend with spreadsheet-like multi-sheet cell storage management, or simply to parse and tokenize formula expressions.
+You can use Ixion to build a formula engine backend with spreadsheet-like multi-sheet cell storage management, or simply use to handle parsing and tokenization of formula expressions.

 Contents: